 M. Eric Johnson

-As a leader, teacher, and researcher, M. Eric Johnson brings an infectious enthusiasm to everything he does at Owen, with impressive results.
+As a leader, teacher, and researcher, Johnson brings an infectious enthusiasm to everything he does, with impressive results.

 Awards & Accomplishments

-Dean Johnson has consulted with global companies such as Nokia, Hewlett-Packard, Oracle, Nike, and Accenture.
+Johnson has consulted with global companies such as Accenture, Hewlett-Packard Enterprises, HP Inc, Nike, Nokia, Oracle, and Philips Healthcare.

-Dean Johnson currently serves as department editor for the journal Production and Operations Management and has served on numerous editorial boards, including Electronic Markets, Interfaces, the International Journal of Logistics Management, Management Science, and Operations Research.
-He is currently serving on the boards of INFORMS, Bitsight Inc., Core Security Inc., Crossroads Academy, Dartmouth Regional Technology Center, and previously served on boards at Evant Inc. (sold to Manhattan Associate) and POMS.
+Johnson has served on numerous editorial boards including Electronic Markets, Management Science, Operations Research, and Production and Operations Management.
+He is currently serving on the board of Nashville Capital Network and previously served on boards at Nashville Healthcare Council, Nashville Technology Council, Evant Inc. (sold to Manhattan Associate), Dartmouth Regional Technology Center, INFORMS, and POMS.

 M.S., Industrial Engineering and Operations Research, The Pennsylvania State University, 1987